 Cover and bake for 45 minutes.
 Let stand 10-15 minutes before serving.

 Serve with Italian bread and a green salad.

 If this vegetable lasagna makes giving up meat too easy, make a Lenten sacrifice and eat only half a portion.

-If you would like to be notified when the next article by Marylou Morano is published, click on the subscribe button, above.
+If you would like to be notified when the next article by Marylou Morano is published, click on the "subscribe to author" button.
 Subscription is free.
 Watch for more articles on meatless Lenten meals.